DiscordMessenger/dm/README.md

 ## Minimum System Requirements

-- Windows 2000 or newer (MinGW version)
+- Windows NT 3.1, Windows 95, or newer (MinGW version)

 - Windows XP SP2 or newer (MSVC version)

-- Pentium 4 CPU (compile OpenSSL without SSE instructions if you want to target older CPUs)
+- 486 CPU (MinGW version) Pentium 4 CPU (MSVC version)

-- 64 MB of RAM
+- 64 MB of RAM, can do lower but might start to hit the page file

 ## Building